-- 2 (vigilia) había pasado la noche en vela estudiando she had been up all night studying, she had stayed up o awake all night studying estuvo en vela hasta que llegué he was still awake when I arrived, he couldn't get to sleep until I arrived
+- 2 (vigilia) había pasado la noche en vela estudiando she had been up all night studying, she had stayed up o/or awake all night studying estuvo en vela hasta que llegué he was still awake when I arrived, he couldn't get to sleep until I arrived

 - 3 3.1 (de barco) sail izar una vela to hoist a sail arriar or recoger velas [Náutica/Nautical] to take down the sails (dar marcha atrás) al ver la reacción de los demás recogió velas he backed down when he saw everyone's reaction no había logrado nada y decidió que era hora de recoger velas he had achieved nothing and he decided it was time to throw in the towel o/or call it a day [familiar/colloquial] a toda vela [velero] under full sail trabajar a toda vela to work flat out íbamos a toda vela we were going flat out o/or at full speed decirle vela verde a algn (Perú/Peru) [familiar/colloquial] to badmouth sb (inglés norteamericano/American English) [familiar/colloquial], , to lay into sb (inglés británico/British English) [familiar/colloquial] estar a dos velas [familiar/colloquial], (sin dinero) to be broke [familiar/colloquial] (sin entender) to be completely lost o/or at sea hacerse a la vela to set sail largar or desplegar velas [Náutica/Nautical] to set sail [artista/deportista] to catch the public eye 3.2 (deporte) sailing hacer vela to go sailing

 Find out how to write letters in Spanish, including advice on greetings, layout, endings...